Mark Odejobi

-Mark Tunde O. Odejobi (born 18 January 1988, in London, England) was a rugby union player for Esher in the Aviva Championship.
+Mark Tunde O. Odejobi (born 18 January 1988, in London, England) is a former professional rugby union player for Esher in the Aviva Championship.
 He previously played for London Wasps in the Premiership.
 He also had a loan spell at London Welsh.
 Up until 2009 he played at winger.
 At the start of 2010 he started playing in his new position at flanker.
 His nickname is Oddjob.

 Educated at Dulwich College & Millfield School.

 In November 2011, Mark joined National Division 3 South West side Redingensians, for whom he plays on the wing.